 Finally, Jennifer ended the video with a few tips to help guide you through the difficult process of delivering bad news.

 - Always know and follow the legal and HR policies of the organization.
-As noted above, being ignorant or trying to cut corners on such regulations will always come back to you and make the bad situation worse.
+As noted above, being ignorant or trying to cut corners on such regulations will always backfire and make the bad situation worse.

 - Be truthful and mindful as you deliver the bad news.
-People don’t like being lied to and have a good sense of when someone is laying it on thick or sugarcoating the truth.
+People don’t like being lied to, and they have a good sense of when someone is sugarcoating the truth.
 It’s like pulling off a Band-Aid in one stroke rather than timidly taking your time.
 It’s worse to prolong the bad news.

-- Then seriously address their concerns.
+- Then, seriously address their concerns.
 Listening is only the first part.
-Show that you’ve heard them by taking their comments seriously and letting the know the answers, whether those answers are good or just more bad news.
+Show that you’ve heard them by taking their comments seriously.
+Respond truthfully, even if it’s just more bad news.
 They might not like it, but they’ll respect your honesty if you’re kind.

 Pro-Tip: Being able to deliver bad news in a way that is graceful and respectful, as Jennifer said, is one pillar that holds up good management.
 There are other qualities that make a good manager, such as being able to resolve conflicts and manage your time.